What I Did Most Recently

 What I Care About

 Engineering culture is a competitive advantage.
-My team's average tenure is 4+ years because I invest in people, give them room to work, and go to bat for them.
+My team's average tenure was 4+ years because I invest in people, give them room to work, and go to bat for them.
 I'd rather teach someone to think well than produce code fast.

 I've been a Big Brother through Big Brothers Big Sisters for 14+ years.
 I teach AP Computer Science through Microsoft TEALS and have for 7+ years.
 I got an Executive MBA (summa cum laude) because I wanted to understand the business side as well as I understood the technical side.